estuary/docs/overview-intro.rst

 **Collections are optimized for stream processing**.

-   Collections support ongoing appends of new records at high volumes.
+   Collections ingest records with low latency, even when scaling to massive record volumes (millions of QPS).
 The current readers of a collection are notified of new records within milliseconds.

-**Historical records are regular files in cloud storage (S3)**.
+**Collections are also Data Lakes**.

-   Collections organize, index, and store records within a file hierarchy implemented using only cloud storage.
+   Collections organize, index, and store records within a hierarchy of files implemented atop cloud storage.
 Data rests exclusively within buckets you own.

    Files themselves hold record content (eg, JSON lines) with no special formatting, and can be directly read using preferred tools and work flows --